ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

         }
     }

-    /**
-     * Transfers a node from a condition queue onto sync queue.
-     * Returns true if successful.
+    /** Transfers a node from a condition queue onto sync queue.
+Returns true if successful */ final boolean transferForSignal(Node node) {
-     * @param node the node
-     * @return true if successfully transferred (else the node was
-     * cancelled before signal)
-     */
-    final boolean transferForSignal(Node node) {
-        /*
-         * If cannot change waitStatus, the node has been cancelled.
+        /* If cannot change waitStatus, the node has been cancelled */ if (!compareAndSetWaitStatus(node, Node.CONDITION, 0))
-         */
-        if (!compareAndSetWaitStatus(node, Node.CONDITION, 0))
             return false;

         /*
-         * Splice onto queue and try to set waitStatus of predecessor to
-         * indicate that thread is (probably) waiting.
-If cancelled or
+         * Splice onto queue and try to set waitStatus of predecessor to indicate that thread is (probably) waiting.
-         * attempt to set waitStatus fails, wake up to resync (in which
+         * If cancelled or attempt to set waitStatus fails, wake up to resync (in which case the waitStatus
-         * case the waitStatus can be transiently and harmlessly wrong).
+         * can be transiently and harmlessly wrong).
          */
         Node p = enq(node);
         int ws = p.waitStatus;